ScrapeGraphAI/Scrapegraph-demo/Readme.md

 ## Official Demo for Scrapegraph-ai Library
 This repo is a streamlit demo/trial for the offcial Github Library Scrapegrap-ai.

-Link of the Github repo:
+Link of the developed library for the hackathon Github repo:

 [![My Skills](https://skillicons.dev/icons?i=github)](https://github.com/VinciGit00/Scrapegraph-ai)